-This draft revision of the "Standards for Community, Junior, and Technical College Learning Resources Programs" was prepared by a joint committee of the Community College Association for Instructional Technology (CCAIT) of AECT and the Community and Junior College Libraries Section (CJCLS) of ACRL.
+"Standards for Community, Junior, and Technical College Learning Resources Programs" was prepared by a joint committee of the Community College Association for Instructional Technology (CCAIT) of AECT and the Community and Junior College Libraries Section (CJCLS) of ACRL.
 Members of the committee are Susan M. Anderson, St. Petersburg Junior College (editor); Bernard Fradkin, College of DuPage; Khan M. Hassan (1992-93), Piedmont Virginia Community College; Wanda K. Johnston, Broome Community College; Susan M. Maltese, Oakton Community College; Lois I. Marriott, Southwestern College; Marilyn M. McDonald, Foothill College (co-chair); Gretchen H. Neill, DeKalb College (co-chair); James O. Wallace, San Antonio College (emeritus); Maj.
-Jerry Klopfer (1993- 94), New Mexico Military Institute; and George Wilson, Tyler Junior College.
+Jerry Klopfer (1993-94), New Mexico Military Institute; and George Wilson, Tyler Junior College.

-In establishing the need for joint revision, the members of the committee worked actively to encourage cooperation between ACRL and AECT.
-This draft revision has been in committee for two years and represents an examination of the professional literature, testimony from a hearing held at AECT in February 1994, and input from a number of previous users.
-This draft revision will be published in both Tech Trends and C&RL News.
-A second full hearing will be held at the ALA Annual Conference in Miami in June 1994, before the standards will be edited for joint approval and endorsement by both associations.
-Comments concerning this revised draft should be addressed to either cochair of the committee.
+In establishing the need for joint revision, the members of the committee worked to actively encourage cooperation between ACRL and AECT.
+The standards were in committee for two years and represent an examination of the professional literature, testimony from a hearing held at AECT in February 1994, a hearing held at the ALA Annual Conference in June 1994, and input from a number of previous users.
+A draft revision was published in both Tech Trends and C&RL News (May 1994).
+ACRL and ALA approved the standards in June 1994 and AECT approved them in August 1994.